Upcoming election window

 Each September you can leave PGE’s standard pricing for either a fixed, three-year period or a minimum five-year period, effective Jan.
 1 of the following year.

-To qualify, each point of delivery in the account must have a facility capacity of at least 250 kilowatts, and all accounts must aggregate to at least one average megawatt.
+To qualify, each service point in the account must have a facility capacity of at least 250 kilowatts, and all accounts must aggregate to at least one average megawatt.

 To enroll, please contact your PGE representative, or call the PGE Business Services team 800-822-1077.